EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 That's it.
 Two words of logic against `DeviceFileEvents`, and it beats every clever thing in this article on cost-per-unit-confidence. `logAzure.txt` is not a filename that appears in legitimate software.
 There is no tuning phase, no baseline, no threshold, no exclusion list.
 It runs in seconds across thirty days of fleet telemetry and it either returns zero rows or it returns an incident.

 It is also, obviously, the most fragile detection here — it dies the moment the developers change one string in the next build.
+So it's paired, not standalone, and the pairing is the point.
+The other two branches each answer a question a string change doesn't.

+`ModuleLoads` asks: **did anything on this host load a module by that name, and what loaded it?** That's the branch that survives the process-host problem, and it's the one I'd have missed if I'd stopped at the endpoint framing.
+A DLL borrows its loader's identity in every process-keyed table on the box — `DeviceNetworkEvents`, `DeviceProcessEvents`, proxy logs, all of it. `DeviceImageLoadEvents` is where the module is still itself.
+It costs the same as the filename check and it returns the loader path, which is the fact that turns "something on this host is beaconing" into "this specific service is compromised."

-So it's paired, not standalone, and the pairing is the point: `UnexpectedGraphClients` asks a question the filename change doesn't answer. **Which processes on this endpoint are talking to Microsoft Graph, and are they processes that have any business doing so?** Graph is a browser-and-Office-suite destination.
-A binary that isn't in that family, authenticating to `login.microsoftonline.com` and then calling `graph.microsoft.com`, is doing something a normal endpoint does not do — no matter what it calls its config file.
+`UnexpectedGraphClients` asks: **which processes on this endpoint are talking to Microsoft Graph, and are they processes that have any business doing so?** Graph is a browser-and-Office-suite destination.
+A binary that isn't in that family, authenticating to `login.microsoftonline.com` and then calling `graph.microsoft.com`, is doing something a normal endpoint does not do.
+But note what that branch cannot see, and why the order of the three matters: it is keyed on the *host process*, and the host process for a side-loaded DLL is whatever the operator chose.
+Land inside `svchost.exe` and this branch is structurally silent, because `svchost.exe` is on the allowlist and has to be — Web Account Manager alone will dominate `login.microsoftonline.com` volume on every managed fleet.
+Remove it and the branch is unusable; leave it and the branch has a hole shaped exactly like a competent implant.
+That is not a tuning problem, and it is why `ModuleLoads` leads the ordering.

 Note the join key: `DeviceId`.
-Both branches are host-scoped, both resolve to a device, and the `summarize` collapses them onto one row per endpoint with `SignalCount` doing the ranking. *That's* what a legitimate union looks like — same entity, two questions, one verdict.
+All three branches are host-scoped, all three resolve to a device, and the `summarize` collapses them onto one row per endpoint with fidelity — not volume — doing the ranking. *That's* what a legitimate union looks like — same entity, three questions, one verdict.
 Contrast Thursday's version, which correlated `graph_callers` back to the full network stream with `join kind=inner ... on DeviceName` and then filtered `InitiatingProcessFileName =~ SuspectProcess` after the fact.
 It gets the right answer, but it fans out first — a device with four suspect processes multiplies every candidate row by four before the filter throws three away.
 The fix is to join on the compound key up front:

 ```kql
 | extend SuspectProcess = InitiatingProcessFileName